dailypenn/canada-goose/README.md

 - 1 story from `app-top-multimedia`
 - ordering: news, opinion, sports, multimedia

-_IMPORTANT_: If the most recent story from `app-top-opinion` or `app-top-sports` or `app-top-multimedia` is published more than 4 days ago, it will be automatically replaced by an article from `app-top-news`
+_NOTE_: If the most recent story from `app-top-opinion` or `app-top-sports` or `app-top-multimedia` is published more than 4 days ago, it will be automatically replaced by an article from `app-top-news`

 **Sections**